Best HR Document Management Software Buyer’s Guide 2026

 Granular Access Permissions and Secure Sharing

 Protecting sensitive HR information is essential.
-The system should include role-based permissions that control who can view, edit, share, or download each document.
+With employment-related lawsuits increasing 400% over the last 20 years, the system should include role-based permissions that control who can view, edit, share, or download each document.
 HR staff may have full access, while managers or payroll teams see only what they need.
 Advanced systems adjust access automatically as roles or locations change to maintain security.
 External sharing should be encrypted and time-limited with full activity tracking.

 actively monitor